jameshkramer/docs/docs/standard/linq/query-xml-trees-overview.md

 # Query XML trees overview (LINQ to XML)

-After you have instantiated an XML tree, writing queries is the most effective way to extract data from the tree.
+After you've instantiated an XML tree, writing queries is the most effective way to extract data from the tree.
 Also, querying combined with functional construction enables you to generate a new XML document that has a different shape from the original document.

 For background information about LINQ queries, see:

 - [Introduction to LINQ Queries (C#)](../../csharp/programming-guide/concepts/linq/introduction-to-linq-queries.md)
 - [Writing Your First LINQ Query (Visual Basic)](../../visual-basic/programming-guide/concepts/linq/writing-your-first-linq-query.md)

-## In This Section
+## In this section

 This section of articles provides information, including examples, about LINQ to XML queries.
 It comprises the following subsections: